luccalb/2023-amse-template/project/project-plan.md

 ## Summary

 <!-- Describe your data science project in max.
 5 sentences. -->
-This projects analyzes if there is a correlation between the gross domestic product (GDP) per person and the CO2 mass emitted by newly registered cars in Germany.
+This projects analyzes if there is a correlation between the gross domestic product (GDP) per person and the ~~CO2 mass emitted by~~ share of electric vehicles of newly registered cars in Germany.

 ## Rationale

 <!-- Outline the impact of the analysis, e.g. which pains it solves. -->
-The analysis helps interested citizens and researchers to test the claim that per capita CO2 emissions rise with income.
-It is limited to the domain of privately owned vehicles and their emissions.
+The analysis helps interested citizens and researchers to test ~~the claim that per capita CO2 emissions rise with income~~ if the relatively high cost of electric vehicles favors a more rapid transition towards EVs in wealthier german states.
+It is limited to the domain of privately owned vehicles ~~and their emissions~~.

+##

 ## Datasources